-TThe Level 3 National Extended Diploma in Performing Arts Practice (Acting) is a 2-year vocational course packed with opportunities to perform and prepare you for the creative industry.
+Our level 3 National Extended Diploma in Performing Arts Practice (Acting) is a two-year vocational course packed with opportunities to perform and prepare you for the creative industry.
 You will also develop the vocational skills and professional practice required to perform well.
 The course involves high levels of studio based practice where you will learn a range of acting principles and techniques.
 Our highly qualified staff – many with a strong professional background working in theatre, film and television – are dedicated to giving you those skills.

 On the course, you will study stage performance, acting for camera, classical theatre, devising, drama improvisation, musical theatre, contemporary theatre, theatre in education and engage in a vibrant range of performance opportunities.

 If you are aged 16-18, you will be enrolled on a study programme which will include retaking GCSEs or undertaking Functional Skills in English and maths if you haven’t already achieved a grade 4 or above.
 You will also be required to complete a work experience placement and an employability programme.

 What You'll Learn